Skip to main content

 For instance, variants in the Fat Mass and Obesity-Associated (FTO) gene are strongly linked to obesity.
 However, the effect of the FTO rs9939609 variant on body mass index is significantly attenuated in physically active individuals compared to their sedentary counterparts.

-This is a classic example of a where a lifestyle factor directly blunts the effect of a risk-conferring gene.
+This is a classic example of a gene-environment interaction where a lifestyle factor directly blunts the effect of a risk-conferring gene.
 Similarly, certain genetic variants related to lipid metabolism show different effects based on dietary fat intake.
 Individuals with a genetic predisposition for high LDL-C may experience a less pronounced reduction in LDL-C from lifestyle changes compared to those with a more favorable genetic profile, but the reduction is still clinically significant.

 This table details specific genetic variants and the lifestyle factors known to modulate their impact.